This post may contain affiliate links. By purchasing through my links you can help support me at no additional cost to you, thank you!

 Where to stay in Copenhagen

 When planning your weekend getaway to Copenhagen, choosing the right accommodation is key to ensuring a memorable and enjoyable stay.
 With Copenhagen’s diverse neighborhoods offering unique experiences, it’s essential to select a base that aligns with your interests and preferences.
-Here are some popular areas to consider for your stay in Copenhagen:
+First I’ll show you my top choice for where to stay in Copenhagen.
+Then I’ll give an overview of the most popular areas to consider for your stay in Copenhagen:

 Indre By (Inner City):